BoxXV/boxxv.github.io/_posts/2020-04-28-concurrency-in-c-cookbook-asynchronous-parallel-and-multithreaded-programming-review.md

 ### Chapter 6: System.Reactive Basics

 6.1.
 Converting .NET Events
+- Problem, Solution, Discussion, See Also

 6.2.
 Sending Notifications to a Context
+- Problem, Solution, Discussion, See Also

 6.3.
 Grouping Event Data with Windows and Buffers
+- Problem, Solution, Discussion, See Also

 6.4.
-Taming Event Streams with Throttling and Sampling 6.5.
+Taming Event Streams with Throttling and Sampling
+- Problem, Solution, Discussion, See Also

+6.5.
 Timeouts
+- Problem, Solution, Discussion, See Also

 -----